 - Yet this site has never joined the cause because my father isn’t much of a Steelers fan.

-Oh yes, he’s Pittsburgh born and bred, and pounces his “dahntahn” pitch perfectly even if he hasn’t lived in Pittsburgh since the 60’s.
-But sports in general, and the Steelers in particular, are little more than background noise for the man who got his start on Warrington Avenue in Allentown and spent his formative years on Ceadar Cove road in Baldwin.
+Oh yes, he’s Pittsburgh born and bred, and pounces his “dahntahn” pitch perfectly even if he hasn’t lived in Steel City since the 60’s.
+But sports in general, and the Steelers in particular, are little more than background noise for the man who got his start on Warrington Avenue in Allentown and spent his formative years on Cedarcove Road in Baldwin.

 Well, it is.
 And to explain why, we’ll go back to where I got my start.
 The venue is Dino’s barbershop, which still operates in the Aspen Hill Shopping Center.
 My dad hasn’t been a patron for years, but it is where he got his hair cut when we first moved to Maryland in the early 70’s and where I started getting my hair cut.